 The following information is required for all address requests:

 For online submission, please complete.

 - One reduced-scale copy (Letter or Legal size) of an approved plat or site plan showing property lines

 - For requests that will consist of more than 5 verifications/changes, one digital file (DWG or PDF) of the approved plat, site plan, or building layout

 For Verification/Change of Existing Addresses

-All newly assigned addresses are preliminary and are subject to change.
-Advertisement of the address is not recommended until the final plat is recorded and/or all other requirements are met by other departments (Planning & Development, Utilities, Engineering, etc.) for approval.
+All pending addresses are preliminary and are subject to change and may not be advertised.
+New address assignment may not occur until the final plat is recorded and/or all other requirements are met by other departments (Planning & Development, Utilities, Engineering, etc.) for approval.
 Commercial projects with multiple buildings or tenants must provide a floor plan for building and suite/unit/apartment number assignment.
 If the plat/site plan or floor plan is amended in any way after plan approval, you must resubmit for address review.
 An accurate address database is the foundation for emergency management and disaster preparedness.
 As addressing inconsistences arise, Augusta IT-GIS will strive to correct them in the best interests of the health, safety and welfare of the present and future inhabitants of Augusta, Georgia.